zpaq/zpaq/readme.txt

 services in the ZPAQ format.
 It has some encryption functions (SHA1, SHA256, AES encryption, and Scrypt).
 See libzpaq.h for documentation.

-divsufsort is (C) 2003-2008 Yuta Mori, MIT license (see source code).
+Code from divsufsort.c is embedded in zpaq.cpp. divsufsort.c is (C) 2003-2008 Yuta Mori, MIT license (see source code).
-It is mirrored from libdivsufsort-lite 2.0 from http://code.google.com/p/libdivsufsort/
+It is also available from libdivsufsort-lite 2.0 from http://code.google.com/p/libdivsufsort/

 zpaq.exe can run under either 32 or 64 bit Windows. zpaq64.exe runs only
 under 64 bit Windows.
-The 32 bit version defaults to using at most 4 cores (you can select more) and can only use 3 GB memory.
-In most cases this makes no difference.
+The 32 bit version defaults to using at most 2 cores (you can select more) and can only use 2 GB memory.

 zpaq is a command line program.
 For a brief description of the commands, type "zpaq" with no arguments.
 Full documenation is in zpaq.cpp.